 14 things you didn’t know about being pope

-Have you watched The Young Pope or The New Pope on Showmax and thought, “Hang on – surely the pope can’t sin like that!” in just about every scene, you’d be surprised to learn that the holy father isn’t always as squeaky clean in real life as people think.
+Have you watched The New Pope on Showmax and thought, “Hang on – surely the pope can’t sin like that!” in just about every scene, you’d be surprised to learn that the holy father isn’t always as squeaky clean in real life as people think.

 Sure, he’s leading a global religion and promotes the Word of God, but in the past, popes were as corrupt and sinful as the people begging them for divine forgiveness.